-(a) make competitive grants to eligible applicants to develop local systems for protecting the mental and physical well-being of residents, preventing violence, de-escalating volatile situations, ensuring access to human services, and reducing government use of force, in emergency and non-emergency situations that do not necessitate the presence of law enforcement personnel, or, where appropriate, the person requesting help requests a response from an alternative to law enforcement and;
+(i) make competitive grants to eligible applicants to develop local systems for protecting the mental and physical well-being of residents, preventing violence, de-escalating volatile situations, ensuring access to human services, and reducing government use of force, in emergency and non-emergency situations that do not necessitate the presence of law enforcement personnel, or, where appropriate, the person requesting help requests a response from an alternative to law enforcement and;

-(b) produce timely evaluation of grant performance to clarify and assess the outcomes and costs of funded programs, and any trends across service models provided through the grant program overall; provided further that outcomes assessed shall include, though need not be limited to, mental, physical, and behavioral health outcomes, impact on reduced demand for law enforcement response to 911 calls, and rate of successfully connecting residents with human services for which they present a need.
+(ii) produce timely evaluation of grant performance to clarify and assess the outcomes and costs of funded programs, and any trends across service models provided through the grant program overall; provided further that outcomes assessed shall include, though need not be limited to, mental, physical, and behavioral health outcomes, impact on reduced demand for law enforcement response to 911 calls, and rate of successfully connecting residents with human services for which they present a need.

 Grant making criteria and decisions shall be made by a board of community-based stakeholders, one of whom shall be the executive director of the Massachusetts Chapter of the National Association of Social Workers or a designee, one of whom shall be the secretary of the Department of Mental Health or a designee, one of whom shall be the director of Greater Boston Association of Black Social Workers or a designee, one of whom shall be the director of the Massachusetts Peer Support Network or a designee, one of whom shall be the director of the Western Massachusetts Learning Community or designee, one of whom shall be a consumer of services of the Louis D. Brown Peace Institute, one of whom shall be a consumer of services of the Massachusetts Office of Addiction and Recovery, and one of whom shall be the director of Jane Doe Inc. or a designee.